Aller au contenu

 4

-Personalized care plan and ongoing monitoring
+Personalized care plan and continuous monitoring

 Veterans Affairs Canada (VAC)